davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.exc/index.md

 #### Credits

-Based on a previous lab by Professor Henry Walker, Grinnell College.
+Based on a previous lab by Professor Brad Richards.

 #### Lab Attendance Policies